 Which Places in Canada Have the Lowest Cost of Living?

 Knowing which provinces or territories are affordable to live in will certainly help narrow down your choices of destinations when planning to move to Canada and guide you in making the right decision for your specific needs.

-There are certainly provinces in Canada that are quite costly to live, for example, Toronto, although voted the 8th most liveable city to live in in the world is also the most expensive city to live in Canada.
+There are certain provinces in Canada that are quite costly to live in, for example, Toronto, although voted the 8th most liveable city to live in in the world is also the most expensive city to live in Canada.
 Vancouver, which is considered the 6th most liveable city in Canada, currently takes 2nd place as the most expensive city to live in, followed by Victoria, according to Expatistan.com.

 On the other end of the spectrum, Québec City is the 3rd cheapest city to live in North America, followed by Montreal and Winnipeg.
 These are based on overall expenses in relation to earning potential.

 It is also important to bear in mind that some places are cheaper to relocate to as a single person than as a family and vice versa.

 Below are the top 10 most affordable cities to consider when planning your move to Canada.

 |Top 10 Most Affordable Cities in Canada 2020|

 |Country||Cost of living (single person)||Cost of living (family of 4)|